-- To produce an open and trusting ethos in which each boarder feels able to approach any other member of the community (staff or pupil), confident in the knowledge that he or she will be treated and respected as an individual; - To develop the whole person a desire for truth and a respect for others; - To create an atmosphere of tolerance, openness and trust in which teasing, harassment and bullying would find great difficulty in developing; - To provide the conditions for boarders to develop their intellectual talents through well-structured homework conditions, access to staff and other pupils, participation in activities and in an atmosphere which values effort; - To provide a range of activities, hobbies and opportunities related to age and maturity that will assist in the personal, social and cultural development of each boarder; - To safeguard and promote the physical and mental health, and emotional wellbeing of each boarder, by providing a nurturing environment that is, as far as possible, free from physical hazards and dangers of any sort; - To provide accommodation that is comfortable and suited to the needs of boarders, according to age and maturity, and which provides adequate levels of privacy; - To develop boarders responsibility for self, for others and for the environment; - To develop boarders' qualities of leadership and ability to work as part of a team; - To encourage boarders to contribute to the needs and welfare of others in the house and school, as well as those in the wider community;

-• To provide suitable conditions for boarders to feel able to turn to members of staff to share the good things in their lives, as well as seeking advice, counselling and support during times of difficulty.
+- To be caring, courteous and considerate. - To feel able to approach any other member of the community knowing that they will be treated with respect. - To develop a desire for truth and a respect for others. - To create an atmosphere of tolerance, openness and trust in which there is no place for teasing, harassment and bullying. - To develop their intellectual talents through well-structured homework conditions, access to staff and other pupils, participation in activities and an atmosphere which values effort. - To take part in a range of activities, hobbies and excursions. - To be aware of their own physical and mental health, and to have many opportunities to develop each. - To sleep in comfortable accommodation, according to age and maturity, with adequate levels of privacy. - To develop their responsibility for self, for others and for the environment. - To develop their own qualities of leadership and teamwork. - To contribute to the needs and welfare of others in the house and school, as well as those in the wider community. - To feel comfortable to turn to members of staff to seek advice, counselling and support during times of difficulty, but also to share the good moments in their lives.